VietKhoaNguyen/Final-Project/README.md

 ## 📌 Notes

-* This project is for academic and research purposes only.
+* This project is intended for academic research purposes only
-* The goal is to understand weaknesses in human-chosen PINs, not to exploit real systems.
+* It aims to understand weaknesses in human-chosen PINs
+* It is not intended for real-world exploitation

 ---